ungjae/transcendent-application/README.md

 Do the following to deploy the app locally for demo purposes:

 1. Download or Git Clone the application to your local machine
+2. Make sure Docker is running
-2. Go to the application directory (i.e. .../transcendent-application)
+3. Go to the application directory (i.e. .../transcendent-application)

    ```bash
    C: ...> cd C:<...>/transcendent-application
    ```
-3. Run the **startup.sh** script
+4. Run the **startup.sh** script

    ```bash
    C: ...\transcendent-application> startup.sh